DenverBotanicGardens/TraitsExtinctionRisk/README.md

-# Plant matrix population models and simulations
+# Pace and parity predict short-term persistence of small plant populations
 ---

 Plant matrix population models were used to simulate asymptotic growth, demographic and environmental stochasticity.